June 28, 2022

 HR staff should be able to access employee profiles easily to check their time off status when approving leave requests.

-Many small to medium businesses are still using email to manage their leave tracking process.
+Many small to medium businesses are still using some combination of email, private messages, face to face discussions, paper forms and/or spreadsheets to manage their leave tracking process.

 This is enormously inefficient, time consuming and error-prone.

 The best way to manage leave in your business is with a leave management software like Flamingo.

 This removes 90% of the unproductive busywork of managing leave, and significantly reduces the chance of human error.